-Sometimes after a web page edit you may not see the changes properly, and wonder if they've been made at all.
+Sometimes after a web page has been modified you may not see the changes properly, and wonder if they've been made at all.
 What's happening is that your browser is showing you an old (or 'cached') version of the web page, rather than the new web page.

 There are two ways to resolve this: